unisonweb/website/src/compare-lang/unison-for-scala-devs.md

 ## Comments and docs

-Unison comments _are not persisted_ to the Unison codebase.
+Unison comments _are not persisted_ in the Unison codebase.
 To save a note to your future self or colleagues, use a string literal or use a Unison `Doc` expression.

 <div class="side-by-side"><div>